Andr\'e-Oort for a Nonholomorphic Modular Function: Special Sets

-is irreducible over $F^*$, since no subproduct can have coefficients that are $\operatorname{SL}_2(\mathbb{Z})$-invariant.
+can have coefficients that are $\slz$-invariant.
+Hence $\Psi_N^0(X,j,\chi^*)$ is irreducible over $F^*$.
 In particular, $\Psi_N^0(X,Y,Z)$ is irreducible over $\mathbb{C}(Y,Z)$ as a polynomial in $X$.
-It is also monic in $X$, so if we clear the denominators in $Y$ and $Z$ exactly, we get an irreducible polynomial $\Psi_N\in\mathbb{Q}[X,Y,Z]$ having the required properties. \end{proof} \end{propn} In the above, we have made essential use of the fact that $M_N$ is represented (up to the action of $\slz$) by the finitely many \emph{upper triangular} matrices in $D_N$.
+It is also monic in $X$, so if we clear the denominators in $Y$ and $Z$ exactly, we get an irreducible polynomial $\Psi_N\in\mathbb{Q}[X,Y,Z]$ having the required properties. \end{proof} In the above, we have made essential use of the fact that $M_N$ is represented (up to the action of $\slz$) by the finitely many \emph{upper triangular} matrices in $D_N$.
 Since $\chi^*$ is $\slz$-invariant, it is enough that the relation

 holds for $g\in D_N$; that implies the relation for all of $M_N$.
 This is not the case for the QM function $\chi$, which only exhibits nice properties with respect to upper triangular elements of $\gl$.
-The best we can do is the following. \begin{lma} Let $g_1\dots,g_k$ be \emph{upper triangular} primitive integer matrices with positive determinant, and consider the two fields:
+The best we can do is the following. \begin{lemma} Let $g_1\dots,g_k$ be \emph{upper triangular} primitive integer matrices with positive determinant, and consider the two fields:

 and

 considered as fields of real analytic functions, defined locally.
 Then $A$ and $B$ are isomorphic via the map